ibm-cloud-docs/containers/cs_storage_cos.md

    ```
    {: pre}

 3. Create a Kubernetes secret to store your service credentials.
 When you create your secret, all values are automatically encoded to base64.
+In the following example the secret name is `cos-write-access`.

    **Example for using the API key:**
    ```